nilesr/arena-scheduling/README.md

 Spaces and semicolons are ignored in the list of blocks, but commas aren't (yes, we accidentally created a class offered at the block ",")

+If you have classes named "AP Chemistry (Part 1)", "AP Chemistry (Part 2)", or "AP Biology (part 1)" and "AP Biology (Part 2)", then the website will loudly complain if someone is in an odd number of them.
+This will hopefully alert people if they add part 1 without part 2, but technically it will stop complaining if you add bio 1 and chem 2, or vice versa.
+I trust hb students to figure it out.

 Student importing is eaiser.
 Each row looks like this